 The relationship between risk and return is maybe one of the basic principles of investing.
 However, we have been taught since our childhood to have a risk aversion bias.
 This article is not about how good is to take risks.
-But how important is to understand when you are in the best position to take them.
-No Guts no Glory
+But how important is it to understand when you are in the best position to take

 The role of small and large stocks in the portfolio

 As the graph shows, the highest returns are obtained with the most volatile assets.
 It is noteworthy that it is true in the long term.
 Stocks are much more volatile than bills and bonds.
 During a crisis, if an investor holds stocks, probably their portfolio is going to experiment huge losses.
 In the same way, in a bull period, the portfolio is going to lag behind the market if it has a considerable exposition to fixed income.

 It is easy to spot that even within the stocks, there is a vast difference between large and small stocks.
 Small companies are more vulnerable to the consequences of a crisis.
 One of the reasons for this can be their lack of access to credit in this period.
 C

 Think about that, Google, Facebook, Amazon, Apple… all of them were in the past small caps, and the holders of these stocks at the beginning of their runs are probably millionaires today if the had the temple to hold the stocks).

 Even within larger and smaller stocks, there are differences between Value companies and Growth companies, but this is a debate for another day, let’s focus on the no guts no glory article now.

 Investors exposition to risk depends on several factors such as age, job, family, personality…